Skip to Content

 Do

-• Set a descriptive instance name so users know which server they are connecting to
+• Set a descriptive instance name and admin email so users know which server they are connecting to

-• Enable only the feature flags you need — disabling unused features keeps the interface clean for your users
+• Enable only the feature flags you actually use — disabling unused features keeps the interface clean

-• Upload a custom logo and favicon to give your instance a professional, branded appearance
+• Upload a custom collapsed logo and full logo to give your instance a professional, branded appearance

-• Set different default landing pages per role if admins and regular users have different workflows
+• Set different default landing pages for users and admins if their workflows are different

 Don't

-• Don't forget to click Save after making changes — the browser warns you, but unsaved changes are lost on navigation
+• Don't click away without saving — the browser warns you about unsaved changes, but they are lost on navigation

 FAQ